 Power cycling is a vital troubleshooting step in various scenarios, such as network disruptions, overheating, and unexplained system crashes.
 It is a simple yet powerful tool that resolves many common electronic issues without the need for technical intervention.

-One common question is whether power cycling is the same as rebooting.
+One common question is whether rebooting is the same as power cycling.
 The terms are often used interchangeably, but they refer to different processes.
 Although they are both essential troubleshooting techniques, they serve different purposes.
 To ensure you pick the most appropriate process, it’s important to understand the uses of power cycling and how it differs from a simple reboot.

 Rebooting is mainly software focused.
 It refreshes the operating system and its processes to clear temporary files, reset configurations, and address minor software glitches.
 It involves restarting a device's operating system without cutting power to the hardware.
 This reloads the software, clears temporary files, and resets system configurations.